instacart/truetime-android/README.md

 * Provide a default cache implementation (probably using the non-android version of [DataStore](https://developer.android.com/topic/libraries/architecture/datastore#kts))
 * ?
 Provide example of using this with a Database like Realm

+- [ ] BootCompletedBroadcastReceiver

+Everytime a device is rebooted, the Truetime info is invalid.
+Provide a helpful broadcast receiver that clears any old TrueTime values.

 - [ ] Utilize all ntp pool addresses from `TrueTimeParameters.ntpHostPool`

 We currently only take the first ntp host pool address from the supplied parameters.
 In the future, it would be nice to provide multiple ntp "pool" addresses like `time.google.com`, `time.apple.com` and utilize all of those to get the "best" value.